i2Nav-WHU/Wheel-INS/README.md

 # Wheel-INS
 ## A Wheel-mounted MEMS IMU-based Dead Reckoning System

-Unlike the conventional odometer-aided INS (ODO/INS) where the IMU is placed either on the vehicle body or in the coach, in Wheel-INS, the IMU is mounted on the wheel of the ground vehicle to 1) obtain the wheel velocity thus replace the traditional odometer (or wheel encoder); 2) take advantages of the rotation modulation to mitigate the error accumulation of INS.
-The wheel velocity calculated by the gyroscope outputs and the wheel radius is treated as an external observation with non-holonomic constraint (NHC) to fuse with INS through an extended Kalman filter (EKF).
+Unlike the conventional odometer-aided inertial navigation system (ODO/INS) where the IMU is always placed either on the vehicle body or in the coach, in Wheel-INS, the IMU is mounted on the wheel of the ground vehicle.
+There are two major advanatges by doing so: 1) the wheel velocity can be obtained by the Wheel-IMU thus replace the traditional odometer (or wheel encoder); 2) the rotation modulation can be leveraged to mitigate the error accumulation of INS.
+Particularly, the wheel velocity calculated by the gyroscope outputs and the wheel radius is treated as an external observation with non-holonomic constraint (NHC) to fuse with INS through an extended Kalman filter (EKF).

 ## About this Repository
 The source code is in the *Wheel-INS* folder.
 It is very consice and light-weight which can be run easily in Windows (Some incompatibility issues should be solved for running in Linux).
 It does not rely on any third-party libraries.(We only use OpenCV to read configure file.)